xenocrat/chyrp-markdown/README.md

 During parsing, block identifiers added by traits are sorted and called in alphabetical order.
 This could be a problem if you create a trait to parse a block type that must be identified early.
 You can bust the alphabetical sort/call strategy with a `Priority` method matching the identify method name, returning a different string to compare.
 E.g. `identifyUl()` and `identifyUlPriority()`.

-If you use any trait that references the `$html5` property to adjust its output you also need to define this property in your flavor.

 If you use the link trait or footnote trait it may be useful to implement `prepare()` to reset references before parsing to ensure you get a reusable object.

 #### Define escapeable characters